NCERT Exemplar Class 11 Biology Solutions Chapter 10 Cell Cycle and Cell Division

 Answer:

-The answer is the option (c) Sexual reproduction
+The answer is option (a) Sexual reproduction

-Explanation: Option ‘a’ is correct because there is no need for meiosis during vegetative reproduction.
+Explanation: Option a is correct because there is no need for meiosis during vegetative reproduction.

 Question:4

-During anaphase-I of meiosis
+During anaphase I of meiosis

 (a) Non-sister chromatids separate